NodeBE4/opinion/_posts/2022-06-20-EnclavedMicrostate.md

 ### Early-mid Qing

-* Evelyn Rawski's *Early Modern China and Northeast Asia* is another one of those good geopolitical survey works, though I will admit, a failure to provide a consistent and unambiguous term to refer to The Northeast/Manchuria can create the odd bit of confusion at times.
-The basic idea is that Rawski approaches the Early Modern period by framing Northeast Asia as a point of intersection between China, Korea, Japan, the eastern steppe, and 'Manchuria', and advocates taking a more multilateral approach to historical events in this region and period.
+* Evelyn Rawski's *Early Modern China and Northeast Asia* is another good survey work, though I will admit, a failure to provide a consistent and unambiguous term to refer to The Northeast/Manchuria can create the odd bit of confusion at times.
+The basic idea is that Rawski approaches the Early Modern period by framing Northeast Asia as a point of intersection between China, Korea, Japan, the eastern steppe, and 'Manchuria', and advocates taking a multilateral approach to historical events in this region and period.

 * Peter Perdue's *China Marches West* is a magisterial narrative and analytical history of the expansion of the Qing Empire into Central and Inner Asia between about 1630 and 1760, with a particular focus on how the Qing's wars of conquest impacted the state and on the historiography and legacy of these conquests.